X3I/poketwo.com/_pages/game/unsupported.md

 ## VS Seeker

-There is not a VS Seeker in game, nor will there be.
+There is no VS Seeker in this game, nor will there be, you have the option sometimes to rebattle a certain npc during the the daily bounties.

 ## Razor Claw & Razor Fang